vrdse/MeltdownSpectreReport/README.md

 ## KVA*
 KVA or Kernel VA (also known as KPTI (Kernel page-table isolation) or KAISER) removes the mapping of kernel memory in user space process and thus mitigates the practical explotation of [CVE-2017-5754](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2017-5754) alias [Meltdown](https://meltdownattack.com/).

+`KVAShadowPcidEnabled`, too, needs the microcode CPU update that comes with a BIOS/firmware update by your vendor.

 These properties might give you further insights, why `CVE-2017-5754 mitigated` is `false`.